Sanjay Vatsayan: Flag rank

-On promotion to Flag Rank in February 2018, Vatsayan took over as the Assistant Chief of Naval Staff (Policy and Plans) (ACNS P&P).
-On 10 February 2020, he assumed the office of the Flag Officer Commanding Eastern Fleet, taking over from Rear Admiral Suraj Berry who commanded the Eastern Fleet from 2019 to 2020.
-For his command of the eastern fleet, he was awarded the Ati Vishisht Seva Medal on 26 January 2021.
-In February 2021, he relinquished command of the Eastern Fleet to Rear Admiral Tarun Sobti and was appointed Deputy Commandant (DepCom) of the National Defence Academy (NDA).
+On promotion to Flag rank in February 2018, Vatsayan took over as the Assistant Chief of Naval Staff (Policy and Plans).
+On 10 February 2020, he assumed the appointment as the Flag Officer Commanding Eastern Fleet.
+In February 2021, he relinquished command of the Eastern Fleet and was appointed as the Deputy Commandant of the National Defence Academy, Khadakwasla.

-After a short stint as DepCom, NDA, he was promoted to the rank of Vice Admiral and appointed Chief of Staff, Eastern Naval Command (COS) in December 2021.
-He served as COS to Vice Admiral Biswajit Dasgupta.
-After an eighteen month tenure as COS, he moved to the Integrated Defence Staff as the Deputy Chief of Integrated Defence Staff (Operations).
+After getting promoted to the rank of Vice Admiral and he assumed the appointment of Chief of Staff, Eastern Naval Command on 16 December 2021.
+After a stint of over eighteen months as COS, he moved to the Integrated Defence Staff headquarters.
+On 9 August 2023, he assumed the appointment of Deputy Chief of Integrated Defence (Operations) and was subsequently moved as the Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development) on 1 December 2023.

+On 1 August 2025, Vice Admiral Sanjay Vatsayan took over as the 47th Vice Chief of the Naval Staff succeeding Vice Admiral Krishna Swaminathan who moved to Western Naval Command as its FOCinC.
+On 30 May 2026, he was appointed the Flag Officer Commanding-in-Chief Western Naval Command, taking over again from Vice Admiral Krishna Swaminathan.